WHY GET A MASTER’S DEGREE IN OCCUPATIONAL THERAPY?

 Because curriculum review and revision is undertaken annually, occupational therapy faculty work closely with students during academic advising sessions and share information about any policy and requirement changes during registration periods as well as throughout the academic year.
 Students are expected to take an active role in verifying expectations and requirements and should check with their departmental advisers each September for updated policies and requirements.
 Program requirements and policies for retention in the major are posted annually in the OT Department Policy and Procedure Manual, which is available on the OT department’s organization site on MyCourses.

 Students will participate in a variety of off-campus and fieldwork experiences throughout the course of study and are covered with basic personal liability insurance through UNH for all practical components of the curriculum.
 Students are responsible for transportation to fieldwork sites and other off-campus learning experiences.
-Students are responsible for meeting the health and criminal record clearances established by their fieldwork sites and off-campus learning sites.
+Students are responsible for meeting the health and criminal record/background clearances established by their fieldwork sites and off-campus learning sites.
 Proof of immunization such as poliomyelitis, rubella, H1N1, and hepatitis B may also be required.
 For Level II fieldwork, health insurance and a physical examination, including a tuberculin test, are required.
 All fieldwork experiences are scheduled in centers approved by the Department of Occupational Therapy and with whom active Memoranda of Understanding with UNH exist.

 Advanced-Standing M.S.